AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 If the job that you are doing requires specialized education or training, it positively affects JS with a .20 correlation, and net emotional state on the job by 0.10 `21`.

-## Organisation Size
+## organization Size

-Organisation size also impacts job satisfaction `48`.
+organization size also impacts job satisfaction `48`.

 > On average, employees who worked in smaller enterprises with 5 to 19 employees reported higher levels of satisfaction with their current job (5.54 / 7) than employees who worked for medium sized (20-199 people) (5.39 / 7) and larger enterprises (200+ people) (5.32 / 7).

-Also, slightly unrelated to job satisfaction, but quite noteworthy is a set of research called the [_whitehall studies_](https://en.wikipedia.org/wiki/Whitehall_Study#Explanations_and_Implications), and what was found was that the larger the organisation, the more stratification there is between classes of workers, and the greater the job stress for those lower down.
+Also, slightly unrelated to job satisfaction, but quite noteworthy is a set of research called the [_whitehall studies_](https://en.wikipedia.org/wiki/Whitehall_Study#Explanations_and_Implications), and what was found was that the larger the organization, the more stratification there is between classes of workers, and the greater the job stress for those lower down.

 ## Gender

 Females are more satisfied with their job than male employees on average `49`.
-Male employees are more affected by the level and [autonomy](#Autonomy) and control over their work, whereas females are more affected by [work-life balance](#Employment-Type) (balancing work and non-work commitments).
+Male employees are more affected by the level and [autonomy](#section-3) and control over their work, whereas females are more affected by [work-life balance](#section-58) (balancing work and non-work commitments).

 ## Working Speed / Pressure